ivanignaciopm/StringCopyInC/readme.md

 # String Copy Program

 This is a simple C program that demonstrates how to copy a string from one variable to another using a custom function.
-This script is privided with the intention of get better understanding of how C works with memory and pointers.
+This script is privided only with the purpose3 of get better understanding of how C works with memory and pointers.

 ## Description